-Panellists include our keynote speakers and invited guests.
+Panellists include our keynote speakers, professionals, and academic leaders.

 The Internet of Things (IoT) is transforming public infrastructure into digital things that can enhance the quality of life of citizens.
 But the unquestionable change for digital transformation in our cities may come from citizens themselves.
 The Internet of Things generate an unprecedented amount of data streams about citizen experience that is impossible to handle using traditional GIS.
 Mainly because the data streams usually exhibit high data rates with out-of-order arrival problems, communication loss, and they are usually noisy, incomplete, and unreliable.
 The research challenges are related to how we can analyze these data streams in a timely way considering computing power, storage capability, network communication, privacy, security, and energy limitations of IoT environments.
 In this presentation we will explore how analytics everywhere ecosystems are modernizing analytical workflows in order to allow data scientists to collect and analyze data streams as they are being transported through distributed resources such as edge, fog and cloud computing.
 These ecosystems will deliver new insights for improving a citizen’s ability to understand what is happening and take an action accordingly.

 1. Braundt Lau, Title: Route optimization with ArcGIS on waste management in Hong Kong